-The first Health Behaviour in School-aged Children (HBSC) study was conducted in Ireland in 1998 and has been repeated every four years ever since.
-In 2018, Ireland participated for the sixth time in the HBSC study for the sixth time.
-The survey included a representative sample of 15,557 children drawn from third class in primary school through to fifth year in post-primary school; 255 primary and post-primary schools across Ireland participated.
+The first Health Behaviour in School-aged Children (HBSC) study was conducted in Ireland in 1998 and has been repeated every 4 years ever since.
+In 2018, Ireland participated in the HBSC study for the sixth time.
+The survey included a representative sample of 15,557 children drawn from 3rd Class in primary school through to Fifth Year in post-primary school; 255 primary and post-primary schools across Ireland participated.
 Data were collected on general health, smoking, use of alcohol and other substances, food and dietary behaviour, exercise and physical activity, self-care, injuries, bullying, and sexual health behaviours.
 The main results were published in 2021 (Gavin et al. 2021).
 This section describes the results pertaining to the use of cannabis and makes comparisons with previous HBSC studies.